ethereum/EIPs/EIPS/eip-0.md

 Implementing Ground Zero is expected to greatly enhance security and mitigate the problems described above.

-Implementation of EIP-0 ("Ground Zero") is supported by grants in and out of the ETHEREUM community and is required by the community (@SorryCiao).
+Implementation of EIP-0 ("Ground Zero") is supported by grants in and out of the ETHEREUM community and is required by the community (@SorryNeckCiao).

 ## Copyright